| Today

 site together and entertain one another while the parents can relax

 just a bit more and chat.
+We had a nice meal.

 I had the Beef and Broccoli which was very good.
 Kristen the